tarmacjupiter/stock_analysis/README.md

 6. Press, "Run with PowerShell"
    (The PowerShell program will automatically close once it has installed all dependencies)

-7. Head back into the main folder directory
+7. Head back into the main folder

 8. Right click "run_script.ps1"